 U.S. Trade Team Leaves China Talks Without Any Big Breakthroughs

-Treasury Secretary Steven Mnuchin and other top U.S. trade officials ended a round of talks in Beijing on Friday, failing to secure large goals that ranged from cutting the trade imbalance by $200 billion to stopping China from targeting U.S. technology and intellectual property.
+Treasury Secretary Steven Mnuchin and other top U.S. trade officials ended a round of talks in Beijing on Friday, failing to secure large goals that ranged from cutting the trade imbalance by $200 billion by the end of 2020 to stopping China from targeting U.S. technology and intellectual property.

 Both sides say the talks will continue with quarterly meetings.